Minor Children’s Right to Consent for Medical Treatment

 The states of Washington and Idaho allow minor patients to consent for the following services, depending on the patient’s age:

 - Birth control services

 - Outpatient substance abuse treatment

 - Behavioral health

 Learn more about our Rogers High School Clinic and discover how CHAS Health is Helping students in Spokane.
 Visit our School-Based Health Center website for hours and services offered to students and staff.

 What does this mean for me as a parent?

-These laws also require healthcare providers to treat these visits with confidentially.
-Therefore, if your child consents to one of the above services on their own, to comply with state law, CHAS Health will not be able to share information with you regarding those visits.
+These laws also require healthcare providers to treat these visits with confidentiality.
+Therefore, if your child consents to one of the above services on their own to comply with state law, CHAS Health will not be able to share information with you regarding those visits.

 Turning off access to portal accounts and text reminders applies to all patients ages 12 through 17 and does not mean that your child has received healthcare services without your knowledge.

 I’m under 18 years of age – what does this mean for me?